 The Rental Housing Revolving Fund (RHRF) provides equity gap low-interest loans or grants to qualified owners and developers for the development, pre-development, construction, acquisition or preservation of affordable rental housing.
 Preference is given to projects that meet certain statutory criteria.
 Included is a preference for projects that provide at least 5 percent of the total number of units for persons and families with incomes at or below 30 percent of the median family income.
-Another preference is projects that provide the maximum number of units for persons or families with incomes at or below 80 percent of the median family income.
-As of June 30, 2016, the RHRF had a cash balance of approximately \$126 million, and outstanding commitments totaling approximately \$95 million.
+Another preference is projects that provide the maximum number of units for persons or families with incomes at or below 80 percent of the RHRF had a cash balance of approximately \$126 million, and outstanding commitments totaling approximately \$95 million.